SableRaf/Patreon-Supporter-Fetcher/README.md

 ## Quick Start Guide

 1. Fork this repository to your GitHub account.
-1. Get your access token and campaign ID from the [Patreon Portal](https://www.patreon.com/portal/registration/register-clients).
+1. On the [Patreon Portal](https://www.patreon.com/portal/registration/register-clients), create a new client and get your access token.
 1. Create a site on Netlify and link it to your GitHub repository.
-1. Add your access token and campaign ID as environment variables in your Netlify settings.
+1. Add `PATREON_ACCESS_TOKEN` and `PATREON_CAMPAIGN_ID` as environment variables in your Netlify settings.
 1. Deploy the site.

 ## Detailed Setup Instructions